-- A "virtual server" is a software implementation of a server that executes programs like a real server.
-Virtualization is a method of running multiple independent servers on a single physical server.
-Instead of operating many servers at low utilization, virtualization combines the processing power onto fewer servers that operate at higher utilization.
+- Server virtualization offers a way to consolidate servers by allowing you to run multiple different workloads on one physical host server.
+A "virtual server" is a software implementation that executes programs like a real server.
+Multiple virtual servers can work simultaneously on one physical host server.
+Therefore, instead of operating many servers at low utilization, virtualization combines the processing power onto fewer servers that operate at higher total utilization.
 (See Figure 1 below.)

 Savings and Costs

 - Take inventory.
-The first step toward virtualization is discovering and identifying all servers in the organization.
-Take an inventory of their computing resources and their associated application workloads.
 It is easy to lose track of servers as time goes by, as mergers and acquisitions take place, as people procure servers without going through central IT, or as servers are retired or repurposed.
+The first step toward virtualization is identifying all servers in the organization.
+Take an inventory of computing resources and their associated application workloads.

 - Identify servers that should not be considered for virtualization.
 Servers that have privacy, security, or regulatory restrictions, or require ultra-high service levels, tend not to be the best candidates for virtualization or consolidation.

 - Group remaining servers by workloads.
-Group the server inventory into pools of workloads that can coexist together.
-"Innovation" servers and "Production" servers would most likely not coexist.
-As previously mentioned, some servers may not be able to share resources due to technical, political, security, privacy, or regulatory concerns.
+Group the server inventory into pools of workloads that can work off of the same physical server at the same time.
+"Development" workloads and "Production" workloads would most likely not work well together.
+As previously mentioned, some servers may not be able to share resources due to technical, security, privacy, or regulatory concerns.
 Answering the following questions allows you to pool workloads into groups and determine the computing resources required for each group:

-For example, the exercise may yield a list of 100 Innovation workloads that all reside in the same location.
+For example, the exercise may yield a list of 100 "Innovation" workloads that all reside in the same location.
 You then can determine the resource requirements for the entire group.
-In this case, you may need 5 to 10 servers to support the resource requirements of these 100 workloads.
+In this case, you may need 5 to 10 servers to support the resource requirements of those 100 workloads.

 - Who owns the server?